smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 If you use Maven to build the Middleware, these files are in subdirectories below *%USER%\.m2\repository\org\apache\logging\log4j\<log4j module>\2.9.0* where <log4j module is log4j-api etc.

-SAHSU will normally supply these JAR files (in the log4j directory) togther with the war files (in the tomcat webapps directory).
+SAHSU will normally supply these JAR files (in the log4j directory) together with the war files (in the tomcat webapps directory).

 Do NOT set the enviroment variables LOGGING_MANAGER or LOGGING_CONFIG.
 This script sets *CATALINA_OPTS* and *CLASSPATH* in the tomcat environment*: